-If you are suffering from sciatic or lumbar pain, your first priority should be to schedule an evaluation with a Pleasanton chiropractor who understands and specializes in nerve damage.
+If you are suffering from sciatic or lumbar pain, your first priority should be to schedule an evaluation with a San Ramon chiropractor who understands and specializes in nerve damage.
 The number to call is (925) 393-0100.
-At SF Bay Peripheral Neuropathy in Pleasanton, we treat many conditions for lower and upper back pain, and there is no reason for your pain to continue after being treated regularly.
+At SF Bay Peripheral Neuropathy in San Ramon, we treat many conditions for lower and upper back pain, and there is no reason for your pain to continue after being treated regularly.
 Our non-invasive approach to pain relief and injury recovery has proved to have very successful results.

 How Does SF Bay Peripheral Neuropathy Assess Sciatic and Lumbar Pain?